A tattoo of a tattoo parlor receipt

 Beret Guy, eccentric as always, manipulates this by making just such a setup solely to determine where to buy the thumbtacks and string for use in it.
 The joke is that the bulletin board is entirely self-referential -- without a need for thumbtacks and string to hold and connect things on the bulletin board, there would be no need for the bulletin board itself, but because of the bulletin board's string and thumbtacks, Beret Guy needs the items advertised on it.
 An additional minor joke may be that the Office Depot store map near the bottom of the bulletin board has markers that are often called "digital pushpins".

-The title text continues the self-reference theme: The receipt for the tattoo is tattooed to the person who orders the tattoo, which is the receipt for said tattoo of the receipt.
+The title text continues the self-reference theme: The receipt for a tattoo is tattooed to the person who orders the tattoo.
 This has happened for real in Norway.
+The idea of the receipt being the object you buy has been used in a rug that was once sold by the home-furnishings store IKEA.